 What are the symptoms that show us children are experiencing anxiety?
-Children find it difficult to concentrate, they cannot sleep easily, wake up at night with nightmares, they do not eat properly, they get angry and irritated quickly, and are out of control; they have negative thoughts, they can use the bathroom frequently, they cry more than usual and they may have stomachache or feel sick due to the stress they experience.
+Children find it difficult to concentrate, they cannot sleep easily, wake up at night with nightmares, do not eat properly, get angry and irritated quickly, and are out of control.
+They have negative thoughts, they use the bathroom frequently, they cry more than usual, and they may have a stomachache or feel sick due to the stress they experience.

-Even though parents may not feel capable to deal with their emotions, they have the responsibility to look after the spiritual, physical and emotional development of their children.
+Even though parents may not feel capable of dealing with their emotions, they have the responsibility to look after the spiritual, physical, and emotional development of their children.
 Many times, we emphasize that we must take care of the spiritual and physical aspects of our children’s lives.
-We do our best to get them to go to church with us and that they eat well.
-But, how committed are we to our children’s emotional growth, especially in Covid-19 times?
+We do our best to get them to go to church with us and ensure they eat well.
+But, how committed are we to our children’s emotional growth, especially in COVID-19 times?

 How should we respond to signs of anxiety in our children?

-The system God placed in our brains to process our emotions is an alarm or signal system that lets us know the experience we are living within, and it determines the way in which we will approach the task or situation we have in front of us.
-When parents try to read and interpret emotions in their children, they also send a signal to their brain.
-For example, if I look at you and you are frowning, with anger showing on your face, the message my mind receives is “do not get any closer”.
-Normally, when we are dealing with adults, we can say, “this person needs space right now.”
-And, our reaction is to provide that space that person is looking for.
+The system God placed in our brains to process our emotions is an alarm or signal system that lets us know the experience we are living within, and it determines the way we will approach the task or situation we have in front of us.
+When parents try to read and interpret emotions in their children, they also send a signal to their brains.

-How can I help my kids deal with emotions?
+How can I help my children deal with emotions?

-Model your stress tolerance in the Covid-19 pandemic
+Model your stress tolerance during the COVID-19 pandemic

-As parents we have the responsibility to be role models for our children to follow, and not only through direct interaction with them.
-The indirect interaction of the parents or their examples of how they handle their emotions, or experience the outside world, greatly influence the development of the personality and social skills of their children.
+As parents, we have the responsibility to be role models for our children to follow, and not only through direct interaction with them.
+The indirect interaction of the parents or their examples of how they handle their emotions or experience the outside world greatly influences the development of the personality and social skills of their children.

 Find a support group

 The last tip is the most important of all.
 Your relationship with God is the most powerful example you can give your children.
-The way you handle your stress and anxiety with the company of God is priceless for your children’s emotional and spiritual growth.
+The way you handle your stress and anxiety with God is priceless for your children’s emotional and spiritual growth.
 Therefore, take time every day to pray and study the Bible with them.
-Talk about how God’s men handled their stress in difficult times and how God’s Word encourages you today and gives you hope for the future.
+Talk about how God’s men handled their stress in difficult times.
+Talk also about how God’s Word encourages you today and gives you hope for the future.